-- Finely grind the biscuits in a blender, kitchen chopper or food processor.
-Knead with the liquid butter and press on the bottom of a small cake pan lined with baking paper or plastic wrap.
-Cooling while you prepare the cream.
+- Finely grind the cookies in a stand mixer, kitchen chopper or food processor.
+Knead with the melted butter and press onto the bottom of a small springform pan lined with baking paper or plastic wrap.
+Refrigerate while you prepare the cream.

 - Melt the chocolate in a hot water bath.
-Allow to cool slightly.
-Smooth the creamy cream cheese with the sugar until smooth.
-Beat the cream until it is stiff; Stir in creamy steak at the end.
-First stir the liquid chocolate under the cream cheese, then fold in the whipped cream.
+Let cool slightly.
+Beat the creamy cream cheese with the sugar until smooth.
+Whip the cream until stiff; stir in cream stiffener towards the end.
+First, mix the liquid chocolate into the cream cheese, then fold in the whipped cream.

 - Coarsely chop the Oreos and add to the cream.
 Spread the cream on the base and smooth it out.
 Place cake in the refrigerator for about 3 hours.
 Decorate with the cookie (pieces) and serve well chilled.

 Since the recipe is already quite lush, I made the cake in a small mold.
 If you want a regular one with 10 in/26 cm, you can double the ingredients.
 Or you can make a big batch of Oreo cupcakes.
 Maybe now you got a craving for one of my other super delicious cheesecakes (with baking)?
 For example, the classic recipe or the low carb & sugar-free one?